- Rare opportunity to acquire house, stone outbuildings and circa 3 acres

 - Opportunity to purchase further land and outbuildings by separate negotiation

 Property SummaryA rare opportunity to purchase ‘a piece of paradise’ within the Brecon Beacons National Park, located in the parish of Cwm Banu in the heart of the Black Mountains in the Grwyne Fechan valley, a couple of miles from the pretty village of Llanbedr.
-The property is set in approximately 14 acres of undulating land, bordered by a stream, with breath taking views of the surrounding mountains yet only 4 1/2 miles from the picturesque and popular town of Crickhowell.
-This Purchase offers the opportunity to enjoy a rural lifestyle in idyllic surroundings with the potential of converting the outbuildings to holiday lets or ancillary accommodation (subject to planning consent).
+The property is offered with circa 3 acres of gardens and paddock.
+With breathtaking views of the surrounding mountains yet only 4 1/2 miles from the picturesque and popular town of Crickhowell.
+This purchase offers the opportunity to enjoy a rural lifestyle in idyllic surroundings with the potential of converting the outbuildings to holiday lets or ancillary accommodation (subject to planning consent).

-The Main Farmhouse is offered with a garage, stone outbuildings and barn adjacent to the house, wooden outbuildings beyond and gardens to the rear and front of the house and fields bordered by a stream, all circa 14 acres.
+The Main Farmhouse is offered with a garage, stone outbuildings and barn adjacent to the house, wooden outbuildings beyond and gardens to the rear and front of the house and paddock, all amounting to circa 3 acres.
+Further land available by separate negotiation.

 This former farmhouse has been updated, improved and generously extended and offers spacious modern accommodation whilst retaining original period features.
 Enter through the front door, under a pitched porch, into an open plan kitchen/breakfast room with separate dining room/snug.